 Tenable SecurityCenter is used to scan the campus network for host, network and some web application vulnerabilities.
 This tool receives regular updates of the latest vulnerability signatures from threat intelligence sources so we can become aware of and discover new vulnerabilities as they come out.
 The Office of Information Technology (OIT) security team runs regular campus wide vulnerability scans using SecurityCenter to discover vulnerabilities on campus systems and notify the appropriate groups for remediation.
 In addition a self-service option is offered in SecurityCenter that any group on campus can use to run their own custom scans.
 Regular reporting is also provided to groups on campus to keep them up-to-date on their current vulnerability status within the tool.

-IBM AppScan can also be used to perform in-depth analysis of web applications for coding errors that could lead to the application being vulnerable to attacks.
-Scans using this tool are currently performed by request from the OIT Security team, please refer to the "How Can OIT Help?" section below on how to request a vulnerability scan of your web application using IBM AppScan.
+HCL AppScan can also be used to perform in-depth analysis of web applications for coding errors that could lead to the application being vulnerable to attacks.
+Scans using this tool are currently performed by request from the OIT Security team, please refer to the "How Can OIT Help?" section below on how to request a vulnerability scan of your web application using HCL AppScan.

 Network Disconnect Procedure

 When a user connects a device to the campus network, they are responsible for making sure their devices adhere to the University's standards.
 The user accepts that the proper software configuration and patches are in place.
 However, if a system is found to not have these security measures, their access to the network may be disconnected.
 Campus contacts will be notified of systems that don't meet these security measures before network access is suspended, allowing them time to address the identified issues first.
 More information on the relevant campus policies can be found here: Sec.
 714-18: Computer and Network Use Policy, Sec.
 800-13: UCInet Guidelines, Sec.
 800-18: Security Guidelines for Computers and Devices Connected to UCInet, as well as UC Minimum Security Standard.